Introduction: How 'Channel' fits into the Input/Output and the "4 P’s" Models

 Example 2: Kader in Indonesia

 A very different example of the use of community health advisers comes from Indonesia.
-The Indonesian Ministry of Health relies greatly on a network of over a million kader (community health volunteers) to bring primary health care to the village level.
+The Indonesian Ministry of Health relies greatly on a network of over a million kader (literally, health 'cadres' of community health volunteers) to bring primary health care to the village level.
 The West Java Department of Health’s Control of Diarrheal Disease (CDD) Program was one of many specialized units around the world to fight what was then the globe’s #1 killer: dehydration due to diarrhea, especially in children under 5.
 An extensive research and development effort was taken to produce effective job aids for the kader in CDD and a training program to teach their use.
 A set of counseling cards was produced to provide these minimally educated kader with a tool to diagnose and treat diarrhea and teach the proper use of oral rehydration salts (ORS).
 These cards were developed as a type of portable supervisor for the kader, as the diagnostic and treatment steps in infant and childhood diarrhea are complex and easily confused.
 In fact, village health kader often performed only minimal tasks (such as weighing babies and recording their growth), and evidenced a very high dropout rate, possibly due to frustration from not being able to accomplish more.

 The cards’ effectiveness was assessed through observations of kader performance and interviews with mothers they had counseled.
 In the specially trained group, 15 kader underwent 2 days of training to use the cards when diagnosing and advising treatment of cases of diarrhea in their villages.
 The 16 control group kader received comparable CDD training without the cards.
 Each group of kader was also given a list of local mothers to test their level of knowledge of CDD and to observe their ability to mix ORS and administer it properly, step by step.
 Significant performance differences between the intervention kader and mothers and the control kader and mothers were demonstrated.
 The intervention kader were consistently more accurate in their diagnoses (using the first card, translated into English) and recommendations for treatment.
 Mothers counseled by the intervention kader also prepared ORS significantly better than the mothers counseled by the control kader (see the full article).
 In the 30 years since this effort was undertaken, the counseling card approach has been adapted around the world to address a wide range of health problems.

 It is important to note that community health advisers need to be chosen through careful audience research in terms of what qualities their ideal type of adviser would have.
 See the Audience module for more information.